 There are approximately 200 people diagnosed with Multiple Sclerosis weekly.
-Multiple Sclerosis is an autoimmune disorder that causes the immune system to attack its own tissues or organs, causing nerve damage.
-Symptoms of MS can include fatigue, walking difficulties, vision problems, numbness or tingling, and cognitive dysfunctions.
+Multiple Sclerosis is an autoimmune disorder that causes the immune system to attack its own tissues or organs, producing nerve damage.
+Symptoms of MS can include fatigue, weakness in the limbs, vertigo, numbness or tingling, and cognitive dysfunctions.
 A unique symptom of MS is sensitivity to warmer temperatures.
 In fact, it’s reported that 60% to 80% of people who have MS show excessive sensitivity to increases in their core body temperature.

 Not only is this sensitivity a symptom, it also exacerbates other symptoms.

-Since even a tiny increase in core body temperature (from ¼ to ½ a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares strongly about this cause.
+Since even the slightest increase in core body temperature (from ¼ to ½ a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares strongly about this cause.
 While we are always excited to be involved in our communities and give back where we can, this condition and all the issues that come with it hold a unique place in our hearts.

 Calverley Service Experts in Fort Worth will be at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be participating in Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
 If you happen to be out, come by and say hi – we would be excited to see you!
-If you are unable to be at Walk MS or don’t live in the DFW area, you can always give to help raise money to fight MS or find a walk in your location.
+If you are unable to be at Walk MS or don’t live in the DFW area, you can always give to help create a world free of MS or find a walk in your location.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.